Member | Established: 1951 | Member since 1977

 Under the Companies Ordinance, ICMAP members are responsible for conducting cost audits of certain manufacturing industries in Pakistan, and the institute has developed a Cost Audit Handbook, first published in 2001 and last updated in 2008, that contains rules and guidelines to follow when conducting cost audits.
 The Handbook contains checklists for members to utilize when conducting audits and also contains manufacturing flow charts of the various manufacturing industries to guide its members.

-ICMAP is directly responsible for setting ethical requirements for its members and reports that as of 2016 it has adopted the 2015 IESBA Code of Ethics with modifications.
+All three professional accountancy organizations in Pakistan have established ethical requirements for their respective members.
+PIPFA’s Bye-Laws establish PIPFA’s responsibility to adopt a Code of Ethics for its members.
+ICMAP is directly responsible for setting ethical requirements for its members and reports that it has adopted the 2018 International Code of Ethics.

 ICMAP has included elements of ethics in various sections of its syllabus to support its students’ understanding of ethical requirements.
 The institute also reports that continuing professional development on ethical and quality control requirements are offered through regular seminars and workshops.